 tDCS is not ECT

 tDCS may sound similar to electroshock or electroconvulsive therapy (ECT) commonly used in psychiatry to treat intractible depression but is actually quite different.
-ECT is a medical procedure done under anaesthesia that applies electrical currents as much as a thousand times greater than tDCS to the brain for brief periods.
+ECT is a medical procedure done under anesthesia that applies electrical currents as much as a thousand times greater than tDCS to the brain for brief periods.
 ECT induces action potentials in resting neurons throughout the brain resulting in massive neuronal firing and brain seizure.
 ECT drastically affects the functioning of the entire brain and can result in significant adverse effects, including memory loss and personality changes.

 Transcranial DC stimulation on the other hand, uses only a very small electric current that cannot set off a seizure and is far more selective in its effects.
 No instances of epileptic seizures caused by tDCS have been observed in humans. tDCS primarily influences the area of the cortical brain directly beneath the electrode but can have some effects on deeper brain structures as a function of electrode montage and how current flow is directed during stimulation. tDCS is not associated with any temporary or long-term memory impairments and, as a matter of fact, has been shown to temporarily improve verbal and non-verbal working memory and enhance learning.